Search

 High-quality sources of these collagens have been shown to offer the following benefits:

-• Bovine source collagen peptide, has been shown to reduce wrinkles by 20%, improve skin elasticity, and increase procollagen production with 2.5 g/day.
+• Bovine-source collagen peptide has been shown to reduce wrinkles by 20%, improve skin elasticity, and increase procollagen production with 2.5 g/day.
 51Proksch E, Schunck M, Zague V, Segger D, Degwert J, Oesser S. Oral intake of specific bioactive collagen peptides reduces skin wrinkles and increases dermal matrix synthesis.
 Skin Pharmacol Physiol.
 2014;27(3):113-9.
 52Proksch E, Segger D, Degwert J, Schunck M, Zague V, Oesser S. Oral supplementation of specific collagen peptides has beneficial effects on human skin physiology: a double-blind, placebo-controlled study.
 Skin Pharmacol Physiol.
 2014;27(1):47-55.

-• Chicken sternal cartilage source type 2 collagen has been shown to reduce skin dryness, lines/wrinkles, and increased collagen with 1000 mg/day, and support healthy joints with 2000 mg/day.54Schwartz SR1, Park J. Ingestion of BioCell Collagen(®), a novel hydrolyzed chicken sternal cartilage extract; enhanced blood microcirculation and reduced facial aging signs.
+• Chicken sternal cartilage source type 2 collagen has been shown to reduce skin dryness, lines/wrinkles, increase collagen with 1000 mg/day, and support healthy joints with 2000 mg/day.54Schwartz SR1, Park J. Ingestion of BioCell Collagen(®), a novel hydrolyzed chicken sternal cartilage extract; enhanced blood microcirculation and reduced facial aging signs.
 Clin Interv Aging.
 2012;7:267-73.

 The skin health benefits of collagen are a key driver of the beauty from within market.
-Likewise, the combination of skin and joint health benefits of collagen supplements has driven antiaging and rejuvenation trends.
+Likewise, the combination of skin and joint health benefits of collagen supplements has driven anti-aging and rejuvenation trends.

 Magnesium